 The design of this plan includes references to this content and clinical experience in a generic fashion by listing "BSN pediatrics course".
 All BSN programs are accredited by the AACN or National League for Nursing Accrediting Commission (NLNAC) which validate that the programs are meeting the required professional standards (ESSENTIALS) and students are passing the NCLEX for licensure.
 The 'Course-competency' section reflects the WCU School Nurse Certification Program courses only.
 The table does not reflect the 'prior learning' from BSN courses, such as Pediatrics, Community Health, Health Assessment, Developmental Psychology, Abnormal Psychology, and Psychiatric Nursing.

-West Chester University Department of Nursing Post Baccalaureate School Nurse Certification Program Outline
+Post Baccalaureate School Nurse Certification Program Outline

 The following topics will be addressed throughout the certification curriculum: